New York Times braces for 24-hour newsroom strike

 In one breakthrough that both sides called significant, the company backed off its proposal to replace the existing adjustable pension plan with an enhanced 401 (k) retirement plan.
 The Times offered instead to let the union choose between the two.
 The company also agreed to expand fertility treatment benefits.

-Cowley said the union is seeing 10% pay raises at ratification, which she said would make up for the pay raises not received over the past two years.
+Stacy Cowley, a finance reporter and union representative, said the union is seeking 10% pay raises at ratification, which she said would make up for raises not received over the past two years.

-She also said the union wants the contract to guarantee employees the option to work remotely some of the time, if their roles allow for it, but the company wants right to recall workers to the office full time.
-Cowley said the Times has required its staff to be in office three days a week but many have been showing up fewer days in an informal protest.
+She also said the union wants the contract to guarantee employees the option to work remotely some of the time, if their roles allow for it, but the company wants the right to recall workers to the office full time.
+Cowley said the Times has required its staff to be in office three days a week but many have been showing up less often in an informal protest.